edtech1985/OGFLIX/README.md

-# OGFLIX
+## OGFLIX
-Projeto recriando Netflix da Digital Innovation One - Bootcamp do Carrefour
+Projeto: Recriando a inteface do Netflix - Digital Innovation One - Bootcamp do Carrefour
+Project: Recreating Netflix interface - Digital Innovation One - Carrefour Bootcamp